anoffvu/codersagainstcovid/README.md

 # Requests
 - Community resource + supply sharing
   - Community grocery list pooling to further limit necessity to go into public, especially helpful for eldery
+- How do we support small businesses and those that just lost their primary income?

 To contribute: